ma828207/FlightAPI/README.md

 Actuator Endpoints for the application Can be seen at below Url: http://localhost:8080/actuator/

+Flight API is running on Postman using collection request as in below file at given path: flight/api/FlightAPI.postman_collection.json

 Test Case Implementation
-Test cases for Controller, Service and Repository are in test packages.
+Test cases for Controller and Service class are in the Test package.

 License
 None.